 What dental treatments are available?

+Now we need to know how to fix an asymmetrical face.
 Depending on the diagnosis, there are several options available, from an orthodontic treatment to a surgical treatment.

 Braces not only straighten your teeth but also realign your facial structure.
 You’ll find in some cases that the upper and lower jaws do not grow at the same rate, creating uneven symmetry.